pjwerneck/pyrql/README.md

 {'name': 'eq', 'args': ['a', None]}
 ```

-Types can be explicitly specified using a colon:
+Types can be used explicitly in the form `type:value`:

 ```
 >>> pyrql.parse('a=string:1')